rhiannonmcn/Harry-Potter-Quiz/README.md

 In addition to the automated process above, manual testing was carried out on the site as well.

 * Home Screen
-    * Verified that clicking the Home Button icon brought the user back to the home screen.
+    * Verified that clicking the Home Button icon on the info-bar brought the user back to the home screen.
     * Verified that toggling the audio button will toggle the audio on and off as many times as the user presses it.
     * Verfied that the Quiz button takes the user to the Difficulty screen.
     * Verified that the High Scores button brings the user to the High Scores screen.